Ravikrishna234/React-ExpenseTracker/README.md

 ## Contributions
 Contributions to the Expense Tracker project are welcome.
-If you find any issues or have suggestions for improvements, please submit a pull request.
+If you find any issues nor have suggestions for improvements, please submit a pull request.

 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dontula-ravikrishna-905722165/)